thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ```

 ##How it works
-The library intercepts the calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
+The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
 Each call to `SaveChanges` generates a new audit event that includes information of all the entities affected by the save operation.

 ##Output
 Audit.EntityFramework output includes: